mh-cbon/http-clienter/README.md

 Usage

-	http-clienter [out] [...types]
+	http-clienter [-p name] [-mode name] [...types]

-	out:   Output destination of the results, use '-' for stdout.
   types:  A list of types such as src:dst.
+          A type is defined by its package path and its type name, [pkgpath/]name
+          If the Package path is empty, it is set to the package name being generated.
+          Name can be a valid type identifier such as TypeName, *TypeName, []TypeName
+  -p:     The name of the package output.
-	mode:  The generation mode.
+  -mode:  The generation mode gorilla|std.
 ```

 ## Cli examples